Varying Newton constant, entropy and the black hole evaporation law: Thermodynamics of the moving fluid

-We are going to generalize eq.(18) so that it describes thermodynamics of an ideal fluid moving with a velocity $u^{\mu}$ in a metric more general than in eq.(11).
+We suggest a generalization of eq.(20) to an explicitly covariant formula for relativistic fluids.
 Let us introduce the inverse temperature $\beta$ as a four-vector (for some recent discussions of an inverse four-temperature and the four-entropy, see \cite{wert}\cite{beca}\cite{beca2} and references cited there)

 The zeroth component

 in the comoving frame $u=(u^{0},{\bf 0})$ is the Tolman-Ehrenfest equilibrium temperature \cite{tolman}, $T^{0}=T\sqrt{\vert g_{00}\vert}$, where $T=\beta^{-1}$ and $T^{0}=(\beta^{0})^{-1}$ (we choose units with the Boltzmann constant $k_{B}=1$).
 Then, we introduce the entropy density $\sigma^{\mu}$ as the four-vector